buraksezer/RedisJumphash/README.md

 ## Rationale

 It's not possible to implement this algorithm in Lua 5.1 due to lack of bitwise operators.
-Furthermore, Jump consistent hash is quite useful algorithm.
-As a Redis module, it would be accessible for all your clients.
+Furthermore, Jump consistent hash is a quite useful algorithm.
+As a Redis module, it would be accessible for all your clients and Lua scripts.

 ## Contributions